 Your surgeon also may use a combination of liposuction and excision for the best results.

 If you have recently lost weight and have loose skin in the abdomen, you may also consider a tummy tuck.

-Recovering after gynecomastia surgery with liposuction is usually relatively easy.
-After surgery, your incisions will be covered with bandages or dressings.
+Recovering after a gynecomastia procedure with liposuction is usually relatively easy.
+After your cosmetic surgery, your incisions will be covered with bandages or dressings.
 Also, the surgeon will fit you with an elastic bandage that will reduce swelling and support the chest as you heal.

 The surgeon may put a drain in the chest to remove extra fluid and blood, but after three or four days, this will be removed.

 The medical staff will give you instructions about caring for your surgical site and drains.
 They will also provide medications for you to reduce pain and speed up healing.
 Your surgeon will give specific instructions about your compression garment.
 It is important to wear your compression garment after surgery exactly as directed by your board certified plastic surgeon.